moar-regex/moar/documentation/implementation.md

 ## JSON Serialization

-MoaPatterns can be serialized into a human readable format like this:
+MoaPatterns can be serialized into a human readable format:

 ```json
 {